 Kansas Procurement Technical Assistance Center (PTAC)

 The Kansas Procurement Technical Assistance Center helps businesses with government contracting.
 They offer a variety of services, including an overview of the contracting process, assistance with certification, identification of opportunities, and preparing proposals.

-The Express Office is a convenient payment center that combines services into one location for the quick payment of a variety of fees.
-The office also assists with business licensing, dog licensing, and garage sale permits.
-The Express Office is located on the first floor of City Hall, and their phone number is 316-268-4375.
+The Express Office is a convenient payment center that combines services into one location for the quick payment of a variety of fees, located on the first floor of City Hall.
+Their phone number is 316-268-4375.

 455 N. Main